zzGHzz/myvetools-demo/readme.md

 }
 ```

-To connect to the public testnet, you can set
+To connect to a public testnet node, you can try

 ```ts
 const url = 'http://testnet.veblocks.net'